Yale-Edinburgh Group

 Yale-Edinburgh Group on World Christianity and the History of Mission

-The Yale-Edinburgh Group is an informal group of scholars founded in 1992 by Andrew Walls of the University of Edinburgh and Lamin Sanneh of Yale University.
+Andrew Walls (University of Edinburgh) and Lamin Sanneh (Yale University) founded the Yale Edinburgh group in 1992.
 The Group’s conferences and LISTSERV facilitate discussion and exchange of information about the development of world Christianity and historical aspects of mission, with special emphasis on the sources for documentation.
-The conferences are sponsored by the Centre for the Study of World Christianity at the University of Edinburgh and the Yale Divinity School.
+The conferences are hosted by the Centre for the Study of World Christianity at the University of Edinburgh and the Yale Divinity School.

 The 2024 Yale-Edinburgh Group conference will be hosted by the Yale Divinity School.
 For more information about the Yale-Edinburgh Group, contact: